 Minister to those in need.

-Be aa conscience inin the community, speaking out for the truth in a secular society.
+Be a conscience in the community, speaking out for the truth in a secular society.

 OFFICES

 Offices.
 The Church's principal office shall be in Louisville, Jefferson County, Commonwealth of Kentucky.
 The Church may conduct its affairs, carry on its operations, have other offices and exercise its powers within or without the Commonwealth of Kentucky, as the Board of Elders may, from time to time, determine or the business of the Church may require.